WilGP02/app-java-codechallenge/README.md

 # Problem

-Every time a financial transaction is created it must be validated by our anti-fraud microservice and then the same service sends a message back to update the transaction status.
+Every time a financial transactions is created it must be validated by our anti-fraud microservice and then the same service sends a message back to update the transactions status.
-For now, we have only three transaction statuses:
+For now, we have only three transactions statuses:

 <ol>
   <li>pending</li>